All Episodes

 We have Obamacare.

-And the real sticking point in the House of Representatives, there is one that triumphs over all is abortion.
+And the real sticking point in the House of Representatives, there is one that triumphs over all, is abortion.

-President Obama and the Democrats in a showdown over abortion on Easter.
+Therefore, the way to characterize this, President Obama and the Democrats in a showdown over abortion on Easter.

 Showdown over abortion on Easter.